araitatsuya/Caffe_Installation/README.md

 ```
 If the paths are not correct, the compiler will be upset as it can not find Python.h and/or numpy/arrayobject.h.
 Even if it is seemingly compiled, python may not import caffe.
 (Error: Segmentation fault: 11)
+Please take a look at my example.
+It worked.

 4 Compile
 ```{r, engine='bash', code_block_name}